pwong-it/P1---TicTacToe/README.md

 ![Planning Photo](./images/photo-sketch.jpg)
 Use the Problem Solving Process framework to break down the project into manageable components.
 From Technical Requirements & Necessary Deliverables
 1. Keywords
-    - Game will be on browser
+    - Game will be on browser :white_check_mark:
-    - Switch Turns for players
+    - Switch Turns for players :white_check_mark:
     - Logic for Winning
     - Displaying which player won
     - Separate HTML/CSS/JS files :white_check_mark: